bukhavtsov/bukhavtsov.github.io/content/posts/my-first-post.md

 Or to be more precise **the way to describe how long algorithm performs as it's input size growth.**

-## Big O explanation with an example
-with liner complexity
+## Example with linear time complexity

 ```go
 // The program finds the maximum element in the list